-The Society of Jesus seeks how to respond to the needs of Chicago's Pilsen community, a working-class neighborhood teeming with Mexican immigrant families who lack good and affordable educational options for their children.
+The Society of Jesus seeks how to respond to the needs of Chicago's Pilsen community, a working-class neighborhood teaming with Mexican immigrant families who lack good and affordable educational options for their children.

 Bradley Schaeffer, S.J., the Provincial of the Chicago Province of the Society of Jesus, invites newly-ordained James Gartland, S.J. to conduct a needs assessment.
 His door-to-door canvassing of neighborhood families led to the recommendation to establish a Jesuit-sponsored college preparatory high school.

 Father John P. Foley, S.J. returned to his hometown of Chicago by invitation of his Jesuit Provincial.
 The Provincial wanted to create a quality, Catholic, college preparatory high school in the Pilsen community of Chicago, a Hispanic neighborhood of working-class families with very limited options for giving their children a high quality education.
 The Jesuits literally walked the streets of the Pilsen neighborhood, asking the residents what they and their families needed most.
 A college preparatory high school was their response.
 Thus, Father Foley and his team created a plan to implement an innovative business model, the Corporate Work Study Program.

 The international Christian Brothers meeting in Rome challenges members worldwide to find creative ways to serve the poor.
 Later that year, as a guest speaker at the annual education conference of the U.S. Christian Brothers schools held in Chicago, Fr.
 Foley challenges the Brothers to replicate what is happening in Chicago.

 Christian Brothers are open and helpful in forming this new type of school board with both business leaders and educators together.
 De La Salle North Catholic High School opens its doors.
 The school points with pride to being the second school within the new Cristo Rey Network.